HESEB - Helmholtz-SESAME Beamline in the soft X-ray regime

 Nonne Prisle, University of Oulu, Finland

 On March 16 took place our online workshop with a very interesting program with renowned speakers from the HERCULES schools.

 Here you can see the lectures in detail:

-The last HESEB lecture within the frame of the HESEB colloquium took place as an online event on December 15th, 2020.
+The last HESEB lecture within the frame of the HESEB colloquium took place as an online event.

 The lecture was be given by Dr. Florian Kronast from the Helmholtz-Zentrum Berlin für Materialien und Energie.